 This privacy notice describes how we collect and use your personal information, in accordance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) 2016/679.

 This privacy notice applies to anyone (except staff) whose personal data we might process, for example, members of the public, manufacturers, wholesalers, and other authorities.

-NIBSC is one of the Medicines and Healthcare products Regulatory Agency’s (the Agency) three regulatory centres.
-The Agency is an executive agency of the Department for Health and Social Care (DHSC).
-As such, the Agency acts as the data controller for the personal data it processes for its own purposes.
+NIBSC is one of the Medicines and Healthcare products Regulatory Agency’s (the Agency) three centres.
+The Agency is an executive agency of the Department of Health and Social Care (DHSC).
+The DHSC and its executive agencies are a single legal entity (or controller) for data protection purposes.

 You will find further information about DHSC, the Agency and its three centres on www.gov.uk and their related privacy notices are here: DHSC, the Agency, CPRD.